jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 * Provide a very brief theoretical overview of the tools that can be used to solve multivariate polynomial systems
 * Illustrate these tools by brute forcing two math Olympiad problems (I will be using the software SageMath for the computations) and last but not least:
-* Wonder how we could apply these tools to practical machine learning problems (in the next article, Polynomial Optimization - Part II !).
+* Wonder how we could apply these tools to real-world, practical machine learning problems (in the next article, Polynomial Optimization - Part II !).

 ## Multivariate polynomial theory (summary)

 ## One-hit KO'ing these problems with multivariate polynomials

 ### The triangle
+#### Putting into polynomial equations
+#### A trick to fake bounds

 ### The system